-What is Granix (tbo-filgrastim)?
+What is Granix?

-Tbo-filgrastim is a man-made form of a protein that stimulates the growth of white blood cells in your body.
+Granix is a man-made form of a protein that stimulates the growth of white blood cells in your body.
 White blood cells help your body fight against infection.

-Tbo-filgrastim may also be used for purposes not listed in this medication guide.
+Granix may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-It is not known whether tbo-filgrastim will harm an unborn baby.
+It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-How is Granix (tbo-filgrastim)given?
+How is Granix given?

-Tbo-filgrastim is usually given within 24 hours after your chemotherapy dose.
+The first dose of tbo-filgrastim is usually given within 24 hours after your chemotherapy dose.
 You will receive daily injections until your blood cell counts return to normal.

 If this medicine accidentally gets on your skin, wash it thoroughly with soap and warm water.

-Each single-use prefilled syringe is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Each prefilled syringe is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

 Store in the refrigerator, do not freeze.
 Protect from light.